 In 1954 the fixed wing aircraft had been joined by a flight of Sycamore helicopters for Search and Rescue duties, a role subsequently undertaken by the Whirlwind and then the Wessex.
-From the beginning, the Flight proved a valuable adjunct to the civilian mountain and maritime rescue services, a role which continues to this day.
+From the beginning, the Flight proved a valuable adjunct to the civilian mountain and maritime rescue services.

-As the Cold War reached its frostiest depths in the 1960s the development of long range aircraft allowed the Soviets regular incursion into British air space.
+As the Cold War reached its frostiest depths in the 1960s, the development of long range aircraft allowed the Soviets regular incursion into British air space.
 Initially this was countered by the use of Lightning and, from 1969, Phantom aircraft.
 Again Leuchars' position made it ideally suited as a base to ensure the integrity of British air space.
-For over 2 decades Leuchars' aircraft have policed the UK air defence region, demonstrating the ability to intercept unidentified aircraft and thereby providing an effective deterrent.
+For four decades Leuchars' aircraft policed the UK air defence region, demonstrating the ability to intercept unidentified aircraft and thereby providing an effective deterrent.

 On Monday 6 September 2010, Number 6 Squadron, the first Typhoon fighter squadron in Scotland, officially stood up at Royal Air Force Leuchars.
-The Typhoon is the RAF’s state of the art multi-role combat aircraft that entered operational service in 2007.
 The occasion was marked with a ceremony which involved the presentation of the Squadron’s Standard to the Officer Commanding.
 On 11 September the Squadron’s Standard was paraded for the Chief of the Air Staff, accompanied by an iconic flypast, to mark the beginning of the RAF Leuchars Airshow and celebrate the reformation of the Squadron.

 1 (Fighter) Squadron officially re-formed on 15 September 2012 at the RAF Leuchars Jubilee Airshow as the 4th front-line Unit to operate the Typhoon FGR4 multi-role combat aircraft.
-1(F) Sqn are the second Typhoon Unit based in Scotland and provide Quick Reaction Alert (QRA) for the Northern UK alongside 6 Sqn.
+1(F) Sqn provide Quick Reaction Alert for the Northern UK alongside 6 Sqn.